-PayPal’s Buyer Protection program might reimburse you.
-To take advantage, you need to report the transaction quickly, but know that Buyer Protection does not cover all transactions.
+PayPal’s Purchase Protection program might reimburse you.
+To take advantage, you need to report the transaction quickly, but know that Purchase Protection may not cover all transactions.
 Purchase Protection is similar to the benefits you get with a credit card: You can reverse the charges if the seller fails to deliver what was promised.

 Before you rely on Purchase Protection, read PayPal's policies to ensure that the service is available for any payment that you're concerned about.
 Some transactions are not eligible.

-For extra protection, it’s a good idea to complete PayPal purchases with a credit card (use your card as the funding mechanism—not an "instant transfer" from your bank account, debit card, or PayPal balance).
-Why?
+For extra protection, it’s a good idea to complete PayPal purchases with a credit card.
+That means using your card as the funding mechanism—not an "instant transfer" from your bank account, debit card, or PayPal balance.
 If PayPal decides not to refund your money, you can try disputing the transaction again with your credit card issuer.
-What’s more, a credit card is not linked directly to your bank account like a debit card, so you won’t have an empty account while you clean up the mess.
+And a credit card is not linked directly to your bank account like a debit card, so you won’t have an empty account while you clean up the mess.

 Is PayPal Safe for Sellers?

 If you run a business, it’s important to get paid for the products and services you provide.
 Is it safe to rely on PayPal for processing customer payments?

 The main risk to sellers is the ease with which customers can dispute charges.
-Customers can claim that goods never arrived or that you did not deliver what you promised, then dispute or reverse the transaction.
+Customers can claim that goods never arrived or that you did not deliver what you promised, and then dispute or attempt to reverse the transaction.
 You can plead your case, but you’ll need solid proof to get PayPal to decide in your favor.